informalsystems/quint/doc/adr005-type-system.md

 ## Solution

-The type system being proposed is a simple equality constraints generator from TNT expressions, and a constraint solver that unifies and composes those constraints.
+The type system being proposed is a simple equality constraints generator from Quint expressions, and a constraint solver that unifies and composes those constraints.
 It also uses type schemes to define polymorphic types, which allows a list of variables to be quantified in a type.